 Regardless of whether you document sources using the Author-Date or Notes-Bibliography method, your work will need a dedicated page for all of your references.
 This page should be titled References in the Author-Date format.
 If you’re using the Notes-Bibliography technique, you’ll want to call it Bibliography.

 The Bibliography is usually the last page of the document.
-It must provide complete bibliographical information for all external sources used in work, including those cited in the text and those mentioned in the footnotes.
+It must provide complete bibliographical information for all external sources used in the work, including those cited in the text and those mentioned in the footnotes.

 This page must have individual entries for each source you utilized and any other relevant sources.